Poppulo

 Hierarchical team structure

-A hierarchical structure is an organizational structure which has in place a direct chain of command from the top of the company to the bottom.
+A hierarchical structure is an functional structure which has in place a direct chain of command from the top of the company to the bottom.
 It is a pyramid-style structure where each level of management has clear lines of responsibility and control.

 Companies with a high number of employees will typically adapt a hierarchical structure to better accommodate their size and clarify reporting relationships.